 Mendel’s second law, the law of Independent Assortment, explains offspring that differ by more than one characteristic.
 These characteristics are individually carried down to the offspring independent of other traits.
 To demonstrate this, Mendel bred two strains of peas.
 One of the strains had round yellow seeds; the other, wrinkled green seeds.
 Since round and yellow are dominant over wrinkled and green, the entire Fl generation produced round yellow seeds.

 The Fl generation was then crossed within itself to produce some F2 progeny, which were examined for seed appearance (phenotype).
 In addition to the two original phenotypes (round yellow; wrinkled green), two new types (recombinants) emerged: wrinkled yellow and round green.

-Again Mendel found he could interpret the results by the postulate of genes if he assumed that each gene pair was independently transmitted to the gamete during sex-cell formation.
+Again Mendel found he could interpret the results by postulating the existence of genes (Mendel called them “factors”) if he assumed that each gene pair was independently transmitted to the gamete during sex-cell formation.
 Anyone gamete contains only one type of allele from each gene pair.
 Thus, the gametes produced by an Fl (RrYy) will have the composition RY, Ry, rY, or ry, but never Rr, Yy, YY, or RR.
 Furthermore, in this example, all four possible gametes are produced with equal frequency.
 There is no tendency of genes arising from one parent to stay together.

 As a result, the F2 progeny phenotypes appear in the ratio nine-round yellow, three-round green, three wrinkled yellow, and one wrinkled green as depicted in a Punnett square.